irfanrizvidev/printer/README.md

   it connects to printer using selenium API for java.
 It updates users account and connects back to the website using an authenticated route to reset the topup.json to perform further topups.

-<div align="center"> The game is live at: https://printer-application.herokuapp.com/ </div>
+<div align="center"> The app is live at: https://printer-application.herokuapp.com/ </div>
 ## UX
 This printer app is very desireable due to COVID-19 pandemic and it can help to redunce the infection chances.
 ### User Stories